-C. Feature selection using the SVM weight vector
+C. Feature Selection Using the SVM Weight Vector

-In this work, we evaluated feature selection methods that are based on the SVM weight vector w^ .
+In this study, we evaluated feature selection methods that are based on the SVM weight vector w^ .
 Since these feature selection methods use information on which features contribute most to the classifier, they are expected to reduce features in a meaningful way.
-Intuitively, using such an SVM-based feature selection method prior to SVM classification is an attractive approach, as in this way the feature selection and the classification use the same decision model.
+Intuitively, using such an SVM-based feature selection method prior to SVM classification is an attractive approach, as in this way, the feature selection and the classification use the same decision model.

 We defined four methods for feature selection on the SVM weights: 1) a filter method on the weight vector (W-map), 2) a wrapper method on the weight vector (RFE W-map), 3) a filter method on the significance of the weight vector (P-map), and 4) a wrapper method on the significance of the weight vector (RFE P-map).
-These methods are detailed below.
+These methods are detailed as follows.

-1) SVM weight map (W-map): The SVM weight vector w^ encodes the contributions of all features to the classifier.
+1) SVM Weight Map (W-Map): The SVM weight vector w^ encodes the contributions of all features to the classifier.
 The highest absolute weights $|w_j^|$ are assigned to the features j that have the largest contribution in the classification.
 The W-map image is used in a filter-based feature selection method by simply selecting the features with the highest absolute weights.

-2) Recursive feature elimination using the SVM weight map (RFE W-map): Recursive feature elimination (RFE) [16] is a feature selection method originally developed in genetics, but it has been used in many applications including computeraided diagnosis based on MRI [9].
+2) RFE Using the SVM Weight Map (RFE W-Map): RFE [16] is a feature selection method originally developed in genetics, but it has been used in many applications including computer-aided diagnosis based on MRI [9].
 RFE is not specifically developed for the SVM classifier, but it can use the SVM weight vector as its elimination criterion.
-Instead of 'naively' ranking the weights like in the W-map method, RFE uses a wrapper approach that removes a subset of features with the lowest classifier weights in every iteration.
+Instead of "naively" ranking the weights like in the W-map method, RFE uses a wrapper approach that removes a subset of features with the lowest classifier weights in every iteration.
 The approach is a form of backward feature elimination [28], but it removes multiple features at the same time to make the approach computationally feasible for high-dimensional feature spaces.